capobiag/capobiag.github.io/content/project/beams/index.md

 ---
-draft: false
-title: Simulation of flexible multibody systems with frictional contact
-summary: It is the goal of this research to combine the developed event-capturing schemes and beam discretizations with esablished methods from computational multibody dynamics.
-These effort results in our actively developed a research code that can be used for engineering applications and for educational purposes.
+title: Variational formulations and numerical treatment of nonlinear beam theories
+summary: Nonlinear beams are the prevalent flexible components in multibody systems.
+It is the goal to develop variational formulations for nonlinear, i.e., geometrically exact, beams.
+Moreover, their numerical treatment using, e.g., isogeometric finite element discretizations is explored.
+With this knowledge, it is then possible to create tailor made beam formulations for applications in e.g. soft robotics or biomechanics.

 tags:
-  - Nonsmooth Dynamics
+  - Nonlinear Beam Theories
   - Numerical Methods
-date: '2024-03-26T00:00:00Z'
+date: '2024-03-25T00:00:00Z'

 # deactivate share-box at the end of project
 share: no